paulmouzas/paulmouzas.github.io/_posts/2014-12-31-implementing-a-hash-table.md

  This gives you a value of 157.
 The computational cost of creating a hash value and finding the length of hashMap are very low, meaning this is computed very fast.
 Now that we have a hash key, we can insert the value into the hashMap.

 {% highlight python %}
-hashMap[hash_key] = ('06770', 'Naugatuck CT')
+hashMap[hash_key].('06770', 'Naugatuck CT')
 {% endhighlight %}
 If you're observant, you'll see a problem in this.
 The hash function will give you a unique integer (there is a very slight chance that it won't but we don't have to worry about that).
 When we find the hash\_key by getting the remainder of the hashMap value divided by the length of hashMap (hash('06770') % len(hashMap)) the resulting hash\_key will eventually give you the same hash\_key as another.
 This means that sometimes, multiple key, value pairs will have to be in a single bucket.
-This means we will have to append this to the bucket instead.

-{% highlight python %}

-hashMap[hash_key].append(('06770', 'Naugatuck, CT'))
-{% endhighlight %}
 There is yet another problem.
 What if your program will try insert the key, value pair ('06770', 'Naugatuck CT') multiple times.
 We don't want or need the same data in a single bucket.
 Also, what if we want to replace the value of the key?
 We will have to check for this by iterating through the bucket.

 {% highlight python %}